 The super bowl is coming in just a couple of weeks and you can bet that this will be made.
 You know how you start planning your thanksgiving menu weeks ahead of time?
 Well, I plan that same way for the super bowl.
 I love it!
 Food, football, and family are like my three favorite things in life.

-- 1 can great northern white beans, drained and rinsed
+- 1 can (15 oz) great northern white beans (drained and rinsed)

 - 1/4 cup finely chopped red onion

-- salt & pepper, to taste (if desired)
+- salt & pepper, to taste (if wanted)

-- Mix all ingredients into a mixing bowl and stir together until everything is mixed and evenly coated in the salad dressing.
+Combine all ingredients into a large mixing bowl and stit together until mixed and everything is coated in salad dressing.

 Make sure the beans are really well drained after you rinse them.
 You don't want extra water in the dip.